 Finance Mentor Program for Sophomores

-Each year this program links 100+ sophomores with alumni in the financial markets, giving students the opportunity to speak informally with finance professionals, learn about different areas of investment banking, and obtain help in preparing for the summer intern recruiting process.
+Each fall semester, this program links 100+ sophomores with alumni in the financial markets, giving students the opportunity to speak informally with finance professionals, learn about different areas of investment banking, and obtain help in preparing for the summer intern recruiting process.
 Students engage in three one-on-one conversations at minimum with their assigned mentors during the late fall and winter.
 Mentors come from a variety of roles in investment banking, sales & trading, private wealth management, and equity research.

 The program is not expected or intended to be a shortcut through the recruiting process.
 Students should view their mentors as objective advisors, not potential employers.

 Senior-to-Sophomore Mentoring Connections

 DFE hosts the bimonthly Markets Discussion Group in either the fall or spring semester, the goal of which is to bring together a diverse group of students, help them explore their interest in the markets, and provide them with some foundational knowledge through informal conversation.
 All students are welcome, regardless of major, class year, or experience level with finance.
 DFE Executive Director John Caccavale facilitates the discussion.

 DFE Teaching Director Emma Rasiel serves as a mentor for the Duke SPIRE Fellows, high-achieving undergraduates from diverse backgrounds with an interest in pursuing a major and/or career in science, technology, engineering, and mathematics (STEM) fields.

 DFE and the Department of Economics have integrated the STEM Advancement through Group Engagement program (SAGE) in Economics 101.
 Peer facilitators lead small study groups of students who have a strong interest in STEM learning at Duke.